tarekmonjur/design-principles-patterns/readme.md

 # Software Architect

-* keep many different components in your mind
+* keep many different components in your mind.
 * Have a rudimentary knowledge of how they all work.
 * Software architects focus on the big picture.
 * High-level understanding.

 ### Best Architects
 The best architects aren't dictators, they are teachers.
-* Work with developers
+* Work with developers.
-* Understand the facts
+* Understand the facts.
-* Guide team to a solution
+* Guide the team to a solution.
-* Lead developers to the right decisions
+* Lead developers to the right decisions.
-* Work with their teams
+* Work with their teams.
-* Need a motivated team to do their best work
+* Need a motivated team to do their best work.
-* Leverage the experience of the team
+* Leverage the experience of the team.
 * Train, encourage, and energize the team members.

 <br />